W4GFO/TimeTracking/README.md

 In the interest of giving something back to this platform, I wanted to put together a Firebase solution that anybody can freely copy and use for thier own projects.

-This project makes us of the Firebase Database and the Firebase Google authentication user account.
+This project makes use of the FireStore Database and the Firebase Auth Google user login.

 This project will update in real-time whenever there are changes to the back-end database and/or the user's "logged In/Out" status changes.

 I put this together because, sometimes figuring all this out through trial and error, endless searching, hours watching tutorial videos, guessing, and a bunch of StackOverflow can be pretty time consuming.

-When I do include external documents in this project, I will try to make them as specific as possible.
+When I do include external links in this project, I will try to make them as specific as possible.

+# Code Set up

+In this project, I've kept the Firebase specific functionality very localized for understanding's sake.

+1st: The FirebaseUtils.ts is the file I am using just to creats/allocate the Firebase specific variables.
+There variables are used to access the Firebase functionality.

+2nd: The Firebase functionality is contained within the App.tsx file.
+Specifically:
+	* Within the useEffect - the onSnapshot allows us to "monitor" the real-time updates of the FireStore Database.

+	* The onLogInOut function which is called when the dummy button is clicked (which I removed since it isn't really part of the UI - those its code is just commented out)

+	* The onAuthStateChanged function so we are notified whenever the user's "Logged-In" status changes

+**NOTE:** There is a minor descrepency between the initial data in the JSON file and the way the FireStore DB is configured so there is a translation function - **BUT** it isn't really relevant to Firebase functionality within a React Project - just something specific to this one.

 # Data